lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 It's a given that good airport connections are important to the location independent entrepreneur with a penchant for country-hopping, so the ability to come and go easily is one of the top reasons for Chiang Mai's popularity.

-It might seem like a small thing, but heading out to the airport from other Thai cities like takes time.
+It might seem like a small thing, but heading out to the airport from other Thai cities takes time.
 Bangkok?
-Good luck getting in or out during rush hour which last basically half the day.
+Good luck getting in or out during rush hour which lasts basically half the day.
 Phuket?
 Pattaya?
 That's a looooong drive my friend.
 Anywhere in the islands?
-You've got ferries to contend with if not also extra connecting flights.
+You've got ferries to contend with if not extra connecting flights.

 In Chiang Mai, most of us live within 30 minutes of the airport.
 30 minutes is also about the time you typically need to allot to going through security (if you're fond of living on the edge).
 It's pretty easy breezy all around.

-[CNX takes you directly to most anywhere you want to go in Thailand and tons more destinations abroad](https://www.flightconnections.com/flights-from-chiang-mai-cnx){: target="_blank"} courtesy of Air Asia and other budget-friendly airlines.&nbsp; Coming here from North America or Europe?
+[CNX takes you directly to most anywhere you want to go in Thailand and tons more destinations abroad](https://www.flightconnections.com/flights-from-chiang-mai-cnx){: target="_blank"} courtesy of Air Asia and other budget-friendly airlines.&nbsp; Coming and going from North America or Europe?
 You might be able to get away with just a single layover thanks to long-hauls from the likes of Emirates, Korean Air (codeshared with Delta), EVA Air, and Cathay Pacific.

 While you may be maddened by the noise of airplanes constantly flying overhead when you're living here, its the price we pay to be able to so effortlessly hop and bop around Southeast Asia and the rest of the world.
 Essential for a city that caters to the nomad set.